Woman Blasts Goodwill Price Increases: "It’s Literally Cheaper to Go to Walmart"

 Article continues below advertisement

-Well, now we have a similar complaint, but this time in the fashion department.
-A TikTok creator named Essie (@essielesse) discussed how Goodwill had hiked up its prices.
+Well, now we have a similar complaint, but this time, in the fashion department.
+A TikTok creator named Essie (@essielesse) discussed how Goodwill had hiked up its prices, and she's not too thrilled about it.

 The secondhand store sells items donated by the community to the public, with proceeds helping to fund programs that assist families in low-income areas.
 Because most of the items sold have been gently used, they are priced to reflect that.
 Or at least they used to be.